-- having decompression sickness, also called “the bends,” which results from rapid decompression; it typically occurs in scuba divers that surface too quickly
+- having decompression sickness, or “the bends,” which results from rapid decompression and typically occurs in scuba divers that surface too quickly

-- Prescription reading glasses can be prescribed if you have no other problems other than presbyopia and prefer not to purchase your glasses off the shelf.
+- Prescription reading glasses can be prescribed if you have no eye problems other than presbyopia and prefer not to purchase your glasses off the shelf.

 - Progressive lenses are similar to bifocal lenses.
-However, they do not have a visible line.
-They offer a more gradual transition between the distant and close portions of the prescription.
+However, they don’t have a visible line, and they offer a more gradual transition between the distant and close portions of the prescription.

 - Trifocals have three different points of focus.
-The portions are set for close work, mid-range, and distance vision.
-They can be made with or without visible lines.
+The portions are set for close work, mid-range, and distance vision, and they can be made with or without visible lines.

 - Bifocal contact lenses provide the same option as bifocal glasses.

-- Monovision contact lenses require that you wear a contact lens set for distance vision in one eye and a different contact lens set for close work in your other eye.
+- Monovision contact lenses require you to wear a contact lens set for distance vision in one eye and a different contact lens set for close work in your other eye.

-- Modified monovision contact lenses require that you wear a bifocal contact lens in one eye and a contact lens for distance in your other eye.
-Both eyes are used for distance.
-Only one eye is used for reading.
-Your brain adjusts to use the right lens for the distance of the image being processed.
+- Modified monovision contact lenses require you to wear a bifocal contact lens in one eye and a contact lens for distance in your other eye.
+Both eyes are used for distance, but only one eye is used for reading, and your brain adjusts as needed to process the image.

-- Conductive keroplasty (CK) uses radiofrequency energy to change the curvature of the cornea.
-While effective, the correction may diminish over time for some people
+- Conductive keratoplasty (CK) involves using radiofrequency energy to change the curvature of your cornea.
+While it’s effective, the correction may diminish over time for some people.

 - Laser-assisted in-situ keratomileusis (LASIK) can be used to create monovision.
 This adjustment corrects one eye for near vision and the other eye for distance.

 - Refractive lens exchange involves the removal of your natural lens.
-It is replaced with a synthetic lens, called an intraocular lens implant, inside your eye.
+It’s replaced with a synthetic lens, called an intraocular lens implant, inside your eye.

-- Control chronic health conditions that could contribute toward vision loss, such as diabetes or high blood pressure.
+- Control chronic health conditions that could contribute to vision loss, such as diabetes or high blood pressure.